geekjuice/flat-ui-mintty/README.md

 * Download the appropriate colorscheme based on how to you wish you install it

-* To change a color, find the [ANSI Color](http://en.wikipedia.org/wiki/ANSI_escape_code) you wish to overwrite and replace it with the corresponding RGB color (e.g. 255,0,0 for red) or HEX Triplet (e.g. #FF0000) for flat-minttyrc and flat-mintty respectively.
+* Open the file and find the [ANSI Color](http://en.wikipedia.org/wiki/ANSI_escape_code) you wish to overwrite and replace it with the corresponding RGB color (e.g. 255,0,0 for red) or HEX Triplet (e.g. #FF0000 for red) for flat-minttyrc and flat-mintty respectively.

-* Install using the instructions above, but point the source file to your custom coloescheme
+* Install using the instructions above, but point the source file to your custom file

 Troubleshoot
 ------------

-Q: The colors don't seem to be applied or rendering correctly even after restarting mintty...
+Q: The colors don't seem to be applied or rendered correctly even after restarting mintty...

-A: There's a good change your terminal isn't set to proper color setting.
-In mintty, go to Options > Terminal > Type and select xterm-256color It is also a good idea to set it within the terminal by adding the following line to wither your bashrc, profile, etc.
+A: There's a good change your terminal isn't set to the proper color setting.
+   In mintty, go to Options > Terminal > Type and select xterm-256color.
+   It's also a good idea to set it within the terminal by adding the following line to your .bashrc, .profile, etc.

         export TERM=xterm-256color

 Q: I applied the colors using flat-mintty, but decided to go back to the default colors.

-A: I haven't tested this, but in case deleting the script and restarting mintty doesn't revert back to the default colorscheme, you download the [default-mintty](default-mintty) script provided to revert back to normal.
+A: I haven't tested this, but in case deleting the script and restarting mintty doesn't revert the terminal back to the default colorscheme, you can download the [default-mintty](default-mintty) script provided and source it to revert back to normal.

 License